Dhruv1777/Renewable_Energy_Analysis/README.md

 Quickly assess the impact of predictors on renewable energy usage.

 Key Findings:
-A statistically significant model with an Adjusted R-square value of 53.56%, indicating the model explains this percentage of variability in renewable energy usage.
+A statistically significant model with an Adjusted R-square value of 52.9%, indicating the model explains this percentage of variability in renewable energy usage.

-Most significant variables: Access to electricity (negative significance), GDP per capita growth (negative significance), and terrestrial and marine protected areas (positive correlation).
+Most significant variables: Access to electricity (negative significance), GDP per capita growth (negative significance), GDP growth (positive correlation).
 GDP and GDP per capita showed no statistical significance, suggesting a complex relationship with renewable energy usage.

 ![multivariate_regression.png](./images/multivariate_reg.png)